 You don’t have to quit life.
 Practise self-acceptance.
 If you have a difficult time doing so, look for assistance.
-Look for the services of a professional counsellor or psychotherapist.
+Get the services of a professional counsellor or psychotherapist.
 Sometimes you don’t need to go so far, you may simply talk to a trusted loved one or mentor for guidance.

 Life is for living.
 Keep living.
 Don’t give up.